HomeDev GuideAPI Reference

 a, an, and, are, as, at, be, but, by, for, if, in, into, is, it, no, not, of, on, or, such, that, the, their, then, there, these, they, this, to, was, will, with.

-For example, if you have this field value "the dog is at the park", and use this stop list, then the following tokens get indexed ["dog", "park"] and you can only match on these 2 tokens when doing full-text search using the contains or like operators.
+For example, if you have this field value "the dog is at the park", and use this stop list, then the following tokens get indexed ["dog", "park"] and you can only match on these two tokens when doing full-text search using the contains or like operators.

 ❗️

-Stop words are supported for searchable string fields, but not supported for normal string, number, date and Boolean fields.
-In the latter field types, stop words are not applied and results are found when querying with stop words.
-Content Graph supports only single-token stop words and multi-word stop words are not applied.
+In the latter field types, stop words are not applied, and results are found when querying with stop words.
+Optimizely Graph supports only single-token stop words, and multi-word stop words are not applied.

 Store custom stop words